wintery-software/weat-api/README.md

 docker-compose up --build -d
 ```

-Start only the app service (if other services like DB are already running):
+Restart only the app service (if other services like DB are already running):

 ```bash
 docker-compose up --build -d app